Soli (Cilicia): Roman Period

-After defeating Valerian at Edessa in spring of 260 CE, Sassanid King Shapur I invaded Cilicia and was defeated while besieging Soli-Pompeiopolis.
-The exact circumstances of the battle are disputed.

 The Soli-Pompeiopolis became a bishopric sometime around 300 CE.
 In 525 CE, the city was leveled by a powerful earthquake and largely abandoned.

 Etymology

 Diogenes Laërtius wrote that Solon founded Soli as an Athenian colony, and named the city after himself.
 This account is in conflict with the work of Strabo and comparative archaeological studies of the region.
 While largely discredited, the idea was preserved in the word solecism, derived from σόλοικος (sóloikos, "speaking incorrectly"), as since the dialect of Greek spoken there was thought to be corrupted form of Attic Greek."...[Solon then] lived in Cilicia and founded a city which he called Soli after his own name.
 In it he settled some few Athenians, who in process of time corrupted the purity of Attic and were said to "solecize."Alternately, soloi could derive from local economic resources, namely "metal ingots" or "a mass of iron."

+Adrienne Mayor suggested that the inhabitants of Soli might have attributed their city's name to Solois, an Athenian who was helplessly in love with the Amazon Antiope and for that reason they minted coins with Amazons on them, however this theory has been criticised as weak on account of insufficient evidence as neither Solois nor Antiope were ever unambiguously connected to Soli.

 The city may be mentioned in the Šunaššura Treaty, between Hittite king Šuppiluliuma I and Kizzuwatna, as Ellipra or Pitura.
 These may alternately refer to the Yumuktepe site, but certainly refer to one of the few harbor settlements on the border between Kizzuwatna and Tarḫuntašša.

-It has been suggested that Soli corresponds the coastal city Sallusa in the later Annals of Ḫattušili III, which indicates that some Luwian variant of the classical name may have predated Hellenic settlement of the area.
+It has been suggested that Soli corresponds to the coastal city Sallusa in the later Annals of Ḫattušili III, which indicates that some Luwian variant of the classical name may have predated Hellenic settlement of the area.

 Locally, the site is known as Viranşehir, meaning "Ruined City".